 For a Limited Time At Participating Applebee's Restaurants in Arizona Add A Dozen Double Crunch Shrimp With Any Steak For Only $1 And/Or A Perfect Margarita For $5*!

 PHOENIX, Dec.
-8, 2020 /PRNewswire/ -- These two deals are too good to be true!
+8, 2020 /PRNewswire-HISPANIC PR WIRE/ -- These two deals are too good to be true!
 For a limited time, at your local Phoenix, AZ area Applebee's, add a dozen double crunch shrimp with any steak entrée for only $1.
 If this deal wasn't sweet enough, you can also get our Perfect Margarita for only $5*, now till January 3rd!

 If you've ever struggled with the age old question Steak or Shrimp, search no more.
 We have the answer for you.
 BOTH.
 Add a dozen Double Crunch Shrimp to any of our steak entrées like the 8 oz Top Sirloin, Bourbon Street Steak, or Shrimp N' Parmesan Sirloin for just one dollar!
 This is no small order.